 - 2 tablespoons neutral oil, such as canola or safflower

 - Big pinch kosher salt

-In the bowl of a stand mixer, combine the yeast, sugar, and ¼ cup of the water.
+In the bowl of a stand mixer, combine the yeast, a tablespoon of the sugar, and ¼ cup of the water.
 Set it aside until it is creamy and starting to bubble a bit, about 10 minutes.

 Meanwhile, in a medium bowl, combine the flour and salt.

-Add 1 cup of the water and 2 cups of the flour to the yeast mixture and stir by hand with the paddle attachment to combine.
+Add 1 cup of the water, 2 cups of the flour, and the rest of the sugaar to the yeast mixture and stir by hand with the paddle attachment to combine.